mefahimrahman/CSEKU_WPL_2018_Calendar/README.md

 		This is a new Job.
 		Our goal is to make a calendar by which everyone in the university can see their all events by using this system.

-	We are working on the Calendar Module.
-	This is a new Job.
-	Our goal is to make a calendar by which everyone in the university can see their all events by using this system.

 Team Members: